rohit1101/notes/README.md

 # notes
-Notes App -> (Firebase Realtime Database Integrated 🔥)
+Notes App -> (Firebase Realtime Database Integrated 🔥) There's a bug in my code so the app does'nt work..